provisions for non-emergency slaughter of food animals on producer premises

 Reg.
 31/05 under the Food Safety and Quality Act, 2001) has been changed to provide

-options for cattle and pig producers who want to slaughter animals on their farm
+options for cattle and swine producers who want to slaughter animals on their

 in a provincially licensed slaughter plant or provincially licensed free standing

 meat plant.
-The products can only be consumed by the producers and their immediate
+The products can only be consumed by the producer and their immediate

 family on the premises where the animal was slaughtered.
 Products cannot be sold,